 - Only if all of the above are insufficient, increase the penetration depth of the finger pricker by rotating the depth selection dial one step at a time.

 What’s the difference between HbA1c and blood sugar/glucose?

 Blood sugar, or glucose, is a simple sugar obtained when your body breaks down carbohydrates in food.
 When you test your blood with a blood glucose meter, the result is a reflection of current blood sugar levels.
 The HbA1c test, or A1c, shows blood glucose levels over a longer period.
-It shows the control a patient has had over two to three months.
+It shows the average blood glucose over the last two to three months.

 The views expressed in the Accu-Chek blog are not necessarily those of Roche Diabetes Care Limited or our publishers.
 The content is provided for general information only.
 It is not intended to amount to advice on which you should rely – you must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content.
 Although we make reasonable efforts to ensure that the content is up to date, we make no representations, warranties or guarantees, whether expressed or implied, that the content is accurate, complete or up-to-date.